AllanHoejgaardJensen/open-api-diff/sample-reports/APIDIFF-MD.md

  |  Transaction.response.body.description.=[ required.changed.from.false.to.true ],
  |  Transaction.response.body.amount.=[ required.changed.from.false.to.true ]
  |
+ ` > ` PUT Response Code 202 Observation  |  |  added header: Location which is required - no additional info
+ |  added header: Retry-After which is required - no additional info
+ |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 202  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` PUT Response Code 400 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 400  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
+ ` > ` PUT Response Code 415 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 415  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` PUT Response Code 429 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 429 Missing Default Header X Log Token For PUT  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` PUT Response Code 500 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 500  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used
  ` > ` PUT Response Code 503 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! ` Existing Difference Recorded Response 503 Missing Default Header X Log Token For PUT  |  X-Log-Token: allows the client side reference to activities and logging on the serverside, if added to the Request as a header using the same name X-Log-Token it should be reused on the client side
+ ` > ` PUT Response Code 505 Observation  |  |  added header: X-Log-Token which is required - no additional info
  ` ! `  *` C `* PUT Response Code 505  | improvement suggestion - important status code or headers missing for existing API, potentially breaking clients ahead, see compliance section for further information if full depth is used